Is Midwest Academy accredited by an organization recognized by colleges and universities?

 Should I bring my child to the tour?

-While we prefer to have parents tour first, this is left up to parental discretion.
+We prefer to have parents tour first.
+However, ultimately this is left up to parental discretion.
 Some parents wish to tour the school first to determine if Midwest may be a good fit for their child.
 If the child does not come on the initial tour, they will be given a personal tour when they come in for evaluation.

 When is the best time to schedule a tour?
 Can I just stop by?

 Scheduling a tour is necessary.
 The best time to schedule a tour is any school day between 8:30am and 2:00pm.
 Walk-ins are always welcome.
 However, we cannot guarantee staff availability to accommodate an immediate tour.